The Second Summit Toolkit

 Part I — Seeing the Illusions of Success

-Before building meaning, many leaders discover that some of the goals they pursued were never truly their own.
+Before building meaning, many people discover that some of the goals they pursued were never truly their own.

 These tools help reveal hidden assumptions behind achievement.